Vanstage/RosCartAssistant/README.md

 pip install -r requirements.txt # Make sure you have a requirements.txt with the necessary Python packages
 ```

-## Prototype Information
-This cart assistant uses YOLOv3 from OpenVINO for object detection.
-The object detection results are used to interact with the cart system.
-Currently, the objects detected are general as it use pre-trained model existed in Jupiter Juno robot.

 ## Installation
 Clone the repository: